ref-app/exchange-ndr-handler/README.md

 For each such item, the script performs a number of subtasks

 * It searches for the original item in the "Sent Items" folder and if it is found, it calls a configurable webhook with a payload that includes the original message UniqueId and the error code.
+The payload is formatted as a Mailjet event.
-* For permanent errors (error codes 5.x.x), it adds the To address to the Exchange address book with a Category BLOCKED (if it doesn’t already exist).
+* For permanent errors (error codes 5.x.x), it adds the To address to a named distribution list so that your code that sends mail can do a lookup there and fail early instead of resending to the same incorrect email address and damaging your reputation
-* Finally, it moves the NDR message from Inbox to a folder "NDR Processed".
+* Finally, it moves the NDR message from Inbox to a folder named "NDR Processed" (configurable).

 ## Installation and configuration
 The project is packaged as a Docker image ready to run, e.g. as a Cron job in a Kubernetes cluster.